 MUSIC

 There will be daily exhibition powwow performances including traditional, fancy shawl, straight dance, grass dance, jingle, hoop, southern cloth and stomp dance.
 Festivalgoers will have a unique opportunity to learn about the origins of these diverse dances and marvel at the colorful regalia and intricate movements that characterize the southeastern powwow.
-This year’s special performances include Native Nations Intertribal and Calpulli Tonalehqueh.
+This year’s special performances include Native Nations Intertribal and White Eagle Singers.

 EDUCATIONAL PROGRAM

-On Friday, May 2nd the New Orleans Jazz & Heritage Festival presented by Shell will present an educational program and performance for Native American youth at Southtown Elementary School Gym in Lafourche Parish.
-This year’s workshop will feature Tia Wood.
+On Wednesday April 29th, the New Orleans Jazz & Heritage Festival presented by Shell will showcase an educational program and performance for Native American youth at Houma Municipal Auditorium.
+This year’s workshop will feature Frank Waln, an award winning Sicangu Lakota multi-genre music artist, public speaker and educator from the Rosebud Reservation in South Dakota.

 HAPPENINGS